 “Google reserves the right to do what we think is best to maintain the relevance of our search results, and that includes taking action on keyword stuffing.”—Matt Cutts, SEO tip: Avoid keyword stuffing

-In this case, you need to have a different meta title and H1 title, but they need to be similar in certain aspects; they do need to resemble each other.
-Using completely different meta titles and H1 titles may actually make the user think that they have opened the wrong page and leave your site.
+In this case, you need to have a different meta title and H1 title, but they need to be similar in certain aspects; they do need to be similar to one another.

 Title: What is the difference between keyword density and keyword consistency?